telerik/ajax-docs/controls/spell/how-to/setting-a-control-to-check.md

 ---
 title: Setting a Control to Check
-page_title: Setting a Control to Check | UI for ASP.NET AJAX Documentation
+page_title: Setting a Control to Check | RadSpell for ASP.NET AJAX Documentation
 description: Setting a Control to Check
 slug: spell/how-to/setting-a-control-to-check
 tags: setting,a,control,to,check